-Therapy animals are allowed in certain facilities only with permission and upon invitation.
-They do not enjoy additional rights regarding air travel, no-pet housing, or establishments which are not pet-friendly.
+Therapy animals are allowed in certain facilities only with the permission and upon invitation.
+They do not enjoy additional rights regarding air travel, no-pet housing, or establishments that are not pet-friendly.

 Other species of animals, (with the exceptions of the occasional miniature horse) whether wild or domestic, trained or untrained, are not considered service animals.
 This definition immediately rules out cats.
 Only dogs and miniature horses are recognized as service animals.

 What comes to mind first when thinking about service animals are guide dogs for the visually impaired.
-A psychiatric service dog is however also among the types of service dogs.
+A psychiatric Air Carrier Access Act (ACAA) protects Americans with disabilities from discrimination.
+Disabled passengers have the right to have access to their service dog is however also among the types of service dogs.
 These dogs receive specialized training in order to assist their handler with a specific mental illness or psychiatric disability, for example, schizophrenia, autism, anxiety, post-traumatic stress disorder (PTSD).

 These dogs help with specific tasks to mitigate their handler’s disabilities.
 Service animals have to be well behaved and socialized and may accompany their owners to all public areas and private businesses.